 To line up the handlebars and the stem correctly, just line up the stickers!
 To make sure you’re tightening the pedals in the direction of the threads, simply follow the direction on the sticker on the crank arm.
 Simple genius.

-Guardian’s combination of SureStop brakes, lightweight frames, and upright positioning make their 16″ line of bikes one of our top choices for 4 to 6-year-olds riding around the neighborhood and paved bike trails.
-The Airos line is an exceptional bike offering upgraded graphics, sleek aluminum tubing, and a lightweight build, while the Ethos line is a little heavier, but provides top-notch performance for its price.
+Guardian’s combination of SureStop brakes, a lightweight frame, and upright positioning make their 16″ bike one of our top choices for 4 to 6-year-olds riding around the neighborhood and paved bike trails.
+For under $300, you won’t find a better 16″ bike.

 FTC Disclosure: Affiliate links are included in this review.
 No monetary compensation was provided for this review, however, the reviewed product was supplied by the manufacturer or distributor to help facilitate this review.
 All opinions and images are that of Two Wheeling Tots LLC.
 All content and images are copyrighted and should not be used or replicated in any way.
 View our Terms of Use.